lascar/localcommerce-django/SCRATCHPAD.md

 # Scratchpad for quick notes
+Offer had offer_lines and each offer_line has a real_product

+I'm not sure of this...
 the user's products_of_interest field is a many to many.
 A user has a many to many relationship with the products.
 A cache must maintain a dictionary with categories as keys and product'names as values.
 Redis is a good candidate